everycure-org/matrix/docs/src/releases/posts/2024-11-01v0.2.2/post.md

 This release introduces key advancements in evaluation methodologies:

 - **Time-split Validation:**  Evaluating model performance on data separated by time provides a more realistic assessment of predictive power and reduces the risk of overfitting.
-- **Recall@N Metric:** This new metric offers a more granular performance analysis, enabling threshold-based evaluation and a deeper understanding of model behavior.
+- **Recall@N Metric:** This new metric provides a more granular performance analysis by evaluating the model's ability to retrieve relevant drug-disease pairs within the top N predictions.
+This threshold-independent based evaluation metric offers a deeper understanding of model behavior in ranking and recommendations.
-- **Node2Vec Integration:** Complementing the existing GraphSAGE implementation, Node2Vec enhances topological embedding generation, leading to more robust predictive modeling.
+- **Node2Vec Integration:** Complementing the existing GraphSAGE implementation, Node2Vec enhances topological embedding generation.
+Node2Vec utilizes random walks to capture the structural roles of nodes in a graph, potentially leading to more robust predictive modeling.
 - **Redesigned Evaluation Framework:**  The evaluation framework has been redesigned to integrate seamlessly with the matrix generation pipeline and provide improved reporting, including matrix integration and enhanced reporting.

 ### 4. Matrix Generation Pipeline 🚧

 A new matrix generation pipeline has been implemented, providing a streamlined process for generating drug-disease prediction matrices.
 Key features include:
+- Enhanced evaluation with Recall@N and Hit@K Metrics: The pipeline now incorporates Recall@N and Hit@K metrics to provide comprehensive summaries for full matrix predictions.
+These metrics offer a more detailed evaluation of model performance by assessing the accuracy of predictions within the top N or K results.
+- The most recent Node2Vec algorithm has been integrated to enhance topological embedding generation.
+This improvement leads to more robust predictive modeling by better capturing the structural relationships within the data.
+More details of run [here](https://mlflow.platform.dev.everycure.org/#/experiments/115/runs/f50acfac0b1e4a76964610910dab5bc0), with example Hit@N metric [here](https://mlflow.platform.dev.everycure.org/#/metric?runs=%5B%22f50acfac0b1e4a76964610910dab5bc0%22%5D&metric=%22rf.disease_specific_ranking_hit-100%22&experiments=%5B%22115%22%5D&plot_metric_keys=%5B%22rf.disease_specific_ranking_hit-100%22%5D&plot_layout=%7B%22autosize%22:true,%22xaxis%22:%7B%7D,%22yaxis%22:%7B%7D%7D&x_axis=relative&y_axis_scale=linear&line_smoothness=1&show_point=false&deselected_curves=%5B%5D&last_linear_y_axis_range=%5B%5D)

 - **Enhanced reporting:** Detailed statistics and metrics provide greater transparency into the prediction process.
-- **Drug-disease fabrication:** Facilitates the creation of synthetic data for testing and validation.
 - **Drug-stratified train/test split:** A robust 8/1/1 train/test/validation split stratified by drug ensures balanced representation and reduces bias in model training.

 ### 5. Data Release Pipeline 📤